baioc/paradigms/Scheme/SICP.md

 Among the programs we write, some (but never enough) perform a precise mathematical function such as sorting or finding the maximum of a sequence of numbers, determining primality, or finding the square root.
 We call such programs algorithms

+### Managing Complexity

 As programmers fit data and program pieces to construct large systems, complexity must be controlled.
 Here, computer science behaves as an abstract form of engineering: the real-world aspects of physical systems are left behind and the only constraints imposed in building sotfware are the limitations of our minds.
 > "If art interprets our dreams, the computer executes them in the guise of programs!"

+The most fundamental of such techniques is **the Black-box abstraction**.
+Being able to define and name new pieces of knowledge and expose them as a black box entity in the language which can be used without knowing the inner details is crucial thing in managing complexity.
+That way, wecreate levels of abstractions and minimize number of items that we have to deal with on certain level.

 ## Programming